History of Columbia University: Morningside Heights (1896–present)

+Franz Boas, pioneer of modern anthropology associated with historical particularism and cultural relativism and opponent of scientific racism, became a professor at Columbia in 1899.
+He organized various professors into a new anthropology department in 1902, one that would make critical interventions in response to US foregin policy and affirmed the notion of a scholar-activist.

-In 1904 Columbia organized adult education classes into a formal program called Extension Teaching (later renamed University Extension).
+In 1904, Columbia organized adult education classes into a formal program called Extension Teaching (later renamed University Extension).
 Courses in Extension Teaching eventually give rise to the Columbia Writing Program, the Columbia Business School, and the School of Dentistry.

 In 1928, Seth Low Junior College was established by Columbia University in order to mitigate the number of Jewish applicants to Columbia College.
-The college was closed in 1938 due to the adverse effects of the Great Depression and its students were subsequently taught at Mornington Heights, although they did not belong to any college but to the university at large.
+The college was closed in 1938 due to the adverse effects of the Great Depression and its students were subsequently taught at Morningside Heights, although they did not belong to any college but to the university at large.

 There was an evening school called University Extension, which taught night classes, for a fee, to anyone willing to attend.
 In 1947, the program was reorganized as an undergraduate college and designated the School of General Studies in response to the return of GIs after World War II.
 In 1995, the School of General Studies was again reorganized as a full-fledged liberal arts college for non-traditional students (those who have had an academic break of one year or more) and was fully integrated into Columbia's traditional undergraduate curriculum.
 Within the same year, the Division of Special Programs—later the School of Continuing Education, and now the School of Professional Studies—was established to reprise the former role of University Extension.
 While the School of Professional Studies only offered non-degree programs for lifelong learners and high school students in its earliest stages, it now offers degree programs in a diverse range of professional and inter-disciplinary fields.

 By the late 1930s, a Columbia student could study with the likes of Jacques Barzun, Paul Lazarsfeld, Mark Van Doren, Lionel Trilling, and I. I. Rabi.
 The University's graduates during this time were equally accomplished—for example, two alumni of Columbia's Law School, Charles Evans Hughes and Harlan Fiske Stone (who also held the position of Law School dean), served successively as Chief Justices of the United States.
 Dwight Eisenhower served as Columbia's president from 1948 until he became the President of the United States in 1953.